 Mr. Iftikar Ahamed heads the Financial Services Sector of the Softlogic Group and is the Managing Director of Softlogic Capital PLC, which is the financial services holding company of the group that has interests in Insurance, Leasing and Finance, Asset Management and Stockbroking.
-He is also the Managing Director of Softlogic Life Insurance PLC, Director of Softlogic Asset Management Pvt Ltd and Director of Softlogic Stockbrokers Pvt Ltd. He counts over 30 years of experience in a wide range of métiers within the financial services industry and has extensive Banking experience both in Sri Lanka and overseas, having held senior management positions as Deputy Chief Executive Officer at Nations Trust Bank PLC and Senior Associate Director at Deutsche Bank AG.
+He is also the Managing Director of Softlogic Life Insurance PLC, Director of Softlogic Asset Management Pvt Ltd, Director of Softlogic Stockbrokers Pvt Ltd and Director of Softlogic Corporate Services Pvt Ltd. He counts over 30 years of experience in a wide range of métiers within the financial services industry and has extensive Banking experience both in Sri Lanka and overseas, having held senior management positions as Deputy Chief Executive Officer at Nations Trust Bank PLC and Senior Associate Director at Deutsche Bank AG.
 He holds an MBA from the University of Wales, UK.